 \section{Architecture Landscape}

-To motivate \sys, we first examine, both experimentally and intuitively, why different blockchain architectures work better for different workloads: in Section~\ref{sec:blockchain_arch_analysis}, we will highlight a number of blockchain architectures, and illustrate their advantages and disadvantages.
-The point here is not that some blockchain architectures are ``better'' or ``worse'' than others, but rather that each blockchain architecture performs well under some conditions and poorly under others.
+To motivate \sys, we first examine, both intuitively and experimentally, why different blockchain architectures perform diversely across different workloads.
+In Section~\ref{sec:blockchain_arch_analysis}, we highlight a number of blockchain architectures, and illustrate their advantages and disadvantages.
+The point here is not that some blockchain architectures are always ``better'' or ``worse'' than others, but rather that each blockchain architecture performs well under some conditions and poorly under others.
 In Section~\ref{sec:case_for_adapt}, we argue that a blockchain that can adaptively switch between multiple architectures is able to achieve ``best of all worlds'' performance.